CamileM/Assignment1/README.md

-# ASSIGNMENT 1 - Time & Task Management
+# Assignment 1 - Time & Task Management

 ## Time Management
 "The ability to use one's time effectively or productively, especially at work."